 Images: Seed heads on mature johnsongrass plants (above; Missouri Dept of Conservation).
 Johnsongrass spreads through rhizomes (below).

-Johnsongrass is a widespread weed throughout the US, with herbicide resistant populations in the midwest, south, and mid-Atlantic.
-Effective control involves targeting the seedlings before they have a chance to develop the rhizomes, which are quickly-spreading and more difficult to control.
+Johnsongrass is a widespread perennial grass weed throughout the US, with herbicide resistant populations in the midwest, south, and mid-Atlantic.
+It spreads via rhizomes (underground, energy-rich stems).

 - Group 1 (phenylpyrazolin, fops, dims)